medialab/hyphe2solr/README.md

 Copy config.json.default into config.json and edit the parameters :
 - hyphe2core :
-	- "nb_process": number of concurrent process to start
+	- nb_process: number of concurrent process to start
-	- "web_entity_status_filter: a web entity filter to index based on hyphe status
+	- web_entity_status_filter: a web entity filter to index based on hyphe status
 - host/port of Hyphe core
 - host/port/db/collection of mongo hyphe db
 - host/port/path of solr node